 A Big Bank Gets Personal

-Who: One of the country's big banks.
-What: Educate and train global marketing teams on best practices and effective ways of leveraging social media.
+Who: Top 5 bank What: Educate and train global marketing teams on best practices and effective ways of leveraging social media.
 Included live training, a documented "playbook" and best practices.
 Why: Despite the bank's reticence to fully enable employees to engage in social media, a competitive assessment showed that they lagged and needed to close that gaps quickly while still mitigating risk.
 Where: Global (New York, Toronto, London).

 A Public Utility Gets on the Same Page